 Consider the following financials of a Major IT company.

-Even though the operating profit has risen on year on year basis, there has been a drop in the quarterly numbers.
-This suggests that Q4 was not good for the firm even though there was a good 12% increase in the profit on an annual basis.
+Even though the operating profit has risen on a year on year basis, there is a drop in quarterly numbers.
+It suggests that Q4 was not good for the firm, even though there was a good 12% increase in the profit on an annual basis.

 Objectives of Interim Reporting

 The investment decisions are taken around the year.
 Investors don’t wait for the annual reports that are declared at the end of the fiscal year.
 With companies relying not only on organic but also on inorganic growth, annual data is insufficient in evaluating developments and earnings projection of the industry and the firm.
 In such a dynamic business environment, interim reports offer a better periodic snapshot to the shareholdersThe ShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
 The ownership percentage depends on the number of shares they hold against the company's total shares..
 Providing current information will always keep a firm in the good books of the investors, making the allocation of capital investmentCapital InvestmentCapital Investment refers to any investments made into the business with the objective of enhancing the operations.
 It could be long term acquisition by the business such as real estates, machinery, industries, etc. easy leading to better market liquidity, which is the primary goal of capital markets.

 Following are the major objectives :

 - Estimation of annual earnings based on interim financials

 - Identify turning points in the firm’s financial status.

 - Evaluate management performance

 - To formulate internal control proceduresInternal Control ProceduresInternal control in accounting refers to the process by which a company implements various rules, policies, or procedures to ensure the accuracy of accounting and finance information, safeguard the various assets of the business, promote accountability in the business, and prevent the occurrence of frauds in the company..